rickypeng99/customVideoPlayer/readme.md

 ## Take-home project submission for ign code foo 2020

+## Algorithm question's solution and explanation:

+The algorithm question's solution and explanation are in the `algorithmSolution` folder.
+Thanks

 ## How to run

 use `node server.js` at the root to start the backend